amritpal200/Synthesis-Project-1/README.md

 - tqdm
 - fasttext

+### Donwload the log files
+Download the log files avaliable in the Campus Virtual and safe them in the dat afolder of this project.

 ## Project Structure
 This project is divided in three folders, each of them containing different kinds of files.